metacpan/metacpan-cpan-extracted/distros/G/Getopt-EX/README.md

     % example -Mfoo::bar(buz=100) ...

-Then, after the module **foo** is loaded, function _bar_ is called with the parameter _baz_ with value 100.
+Then, after the module **foo** is loaded, function _bar_ is called with the parameter _buz_ with value 100.

 If the module includes `__DATA__` section, it is interpreted just same as rc file.
 So you can define arbitrary option there.
 Combined